-The core vaccines are those that should be given to all dogs, because they protect against serious and potentially fatal diseases that affect animals all around the world.
-They include
+The core vaccines are those that should be given to all dogs because they protect against serious and potentially fatal diseases that affect animals all around the world.
+They include:

-- Distemper – a viral disease that causes a runny nose, vomiting and diarrhea, and twitching.
+- Distemper – a viral disease that causes a runny nose, vomiting, and diarrhea, and twitching.
 It is often fatal and dogs that survive usually have ongoing health issues for the rest of their life.

 - Infectious Canine Hepatitis – this too is a viral disease that causes fever, bleeding disorders and liver disease.
 It is highly contagious and the virus is able to survive in the environment for months.
-It can also be shed in the urine of recovered dogs for up to 6 months, which can spread the disease throughout a neighbourhood.
+It can also be shed in the urine of recovered dogs for up to 6 months, which can spread the disease throughout a neighborhood.

 - Canine Parvovirus – Commonly known as parvo, this virus causes vomiting, bloody diarrhea, dehydration and death in dogs of all ages.
-The organism is very difficult to kill; it survives freezing and hot temperatures, and can remain infectious in the ground for up to 7 months.
+The organism is very difficult to kill; it survives freezing and hot temperatures and can remain infectious in the ground for up to 7 months.

-Non-core vaccines protect dogs against diseases that may not be life threatening but still cause illness.
+Non-core vaccines protect dogs against diseases that may not be life-threatening but still cause illness.
 They are usually only given to dogs that are at risk of those diseases, either because of their physical location or their lifestyle.

 - Canine Parainfluenza Virus and Bordetella Bronchiseptica.
 These two organisms are responsible for causing kennel cough, a contagious respiratory illness that can last for several weeks.
 It spreads readily where dogs congregate.
 If your dog is going to places such as dog parks, obedience clubs or boarding kennels, it’s worth protecting him against it.